 Process Unless specifically noted below, the process will follow the procedures outlined in Section III, B of Academic Policy 1405.11, "Evaluative Criteria, Procedures and General Standards for Initial Appointment, Successive Appointments, Annual and Post-tenure Review, Promotion and Tenure."
+Or Section IV, B of Academic Policy 1405.12, “Evaluative Criteria, Procedures and General Standards for Initial Appointment, Successive Appointments, Annual Review, and Promotion of Non-Tenure-Track Faculty.

 Any UA faculty member holding the rank of Professor may nominate himself or herself for promotion to University or Distinguished Professor.
-Alternatively, any tenured or tenure-track member of the faculty or the department chair or head of the unit may nominate a Professor for promotion to University or Distinguished Professor.
+Alternatively, any member of the faculty or the department chair or head of the unit may nominate a Professor for promotion to University or Distinguished Professor.
 A letter of nomination must set forth the achievements of distinction that warrant the promotion and must be submitted to the nominee's department head/chairperson.

 For faculty members with affiliations with multiple colleges, such nominations shall be considered in the department and college or school where the nominee has the greatest percentage of, or principal appointment.
 Faculty with appointments equally divided among two or more colleges or schools shall be considered by the college or school within which they hold tenure, but in the course of such review the views of the other appointing schools or colleges shall be sought and considered.

-All tenured faculty at the rank of professor or higher in a unit are eligible to vote for individuals being considered for University or Distinguished Professor.
+All faculty at the rank of professor or higher in a unit are eligible to vote for individuals being considered for University or Distinguished Professor.

 Academic Policy Form 1405.10D, Nomination for Appointment to University Professor or Distinguished Professor must be completed.